calimero-archive/docs/docs/getting_started/contract_manage.md

 ![](../../static/img/deployed_contract-page.png)

-On the Deployed Contracts page, you can see a list of contracts that have been deployed on your specific shard.
-Once a contract is installed, it can be deployed to the Deploy page.
+On the Deployed Contracts tab, you can see a list of contracts that have been deployed on selected shard.
+Once a contract is installed, it can be deployed to blockchain from the deploy contract page.
 To deploy your contract on the blockchain, follow these steps:

 - Select the installed contract that you want to deploy.
 - Add your contract ID.